Projects

 In addition, the DMX bus is controlled via the ESP32’s DMA controller.
 This makes sense as the DMX bus is usually controlled by a central node (whose role we assume here), the controller.
 A DMX transmission with data for all 512 channels of a DMX universe requires approx. 22 ms. If this is done at the usual frame rate of 40 FPS, you will notice that the DMX bus is almost continuously being sent on.
 However, as all the data is already known at the start of the transmission, it would be inefficient to carry this out using CPU time.

-Using DMA, the microcontroller can operate the DMX bus and all other peripherals available for operation without any problems, as can be seen in the Logic Analyzer screenshot.
+Using DMA, the microcontroller can operate the DMX bus and all other peripherals available for operation without any problems, as can be seen in the Logic Analyser screenshot.

 Experimental setup of the circuit on breadboard.
 The Arduino Uno in the upper part served temporarily as a logic analyser.

-First software written for testing to control an RGBW spotlight.
+First software written for testing to control an RGB spotlight.
 M stands for Mode, S is an irrelevant additional parameter for RGB control (Mode 0).

 Concurrent activity on the various data buses.
 Top: DMX